The Guns of Brixton: Live performances

 "The Guns of Brixton" was a mainstay in the Clash's live set.
-When performing the song live, Simonon would switch instruments with Strummer because he was unable to play the bass line whilst singing lead vocals at the same time.
+When performing the song live, Simonon switched instruments with Strummer because he couldn't play the bass line while singing lead vocals at the same time.

 A somewhat heavier, faster version than the one found on London Calling appeared on the 1999 live compilation From Here to Eternity: Live.

 Covers and samples

 Norman Cook (also known as Fatboy Slim) sampled the bass line for Beats International's 1990 song "Dub Be Good to Me", which became a No. 1 hit in the UK.
 Simonon, interviewed by Scott Rowley in October 1999 for Bassist Magazine, said that he "was surprised that it became number one that was quite shocking.
-And the fact that it was my performance that they had lifted.
+The fact that it was my performance that they had lifted.
 The smart thing would've been to copy it and change it slightly, but they just lifted it straight off.
 So, really, I have done Top of the Pops, but I met up with Norman [Cook] and we came to an arrangement which was much needed at the time.
 But I thought it was a really good idea and it was quite reassuring for that to happen to my first song."

 Cypress Hill sampled the bassline on "What's Your Number?" from the 2004 album Till Death Do Us Part.
 The song also features Tim Armstrong on guitar.

 Jimmy Cliff covered the song on his 2011 Sacred Fire EP, and 2012 album Rebirth, produced by Armstrong.
 Will Hermes has called the cover "the sound of history circling in wondrous ways" because the song references Cliff's character Ivan from The Harder They Come.

+Argentine rock band Los Fabulosos Cadillacs covered this song keeping its original English lyrics in their first live album En Vivo en Buenos Aires, released in 1994.
+They had previously covered another The Clash-performed song, Revolution Rock, in 1988.